-CCCERA contracts with an independent actuarial consulting firm, Segal Consulting, to act as the Pension (Plan) actuary and conduct annual actuarial valuations, which are presented to the Board annually.
+CCCERA contracts with an independent actuarial consulting firm, Segal Consulting, to act as the pension plan's actuary and conduct annual actuarial valuations, which are presented to the Board annually.
 On a triennial basis, the actuary also conducts an experience study of the members of CCCERA and makes recommendations to the Board on all economic and non-economic assumptions.
-The most recent triennial experience study is for the three-year period ended December 31, 2020 which will be used in the preparation of the December 31, 2021 valuation report anticipated to be completed by September 2022.
+The most recent triennial experience study is for the three-year period ended December 31, 2020 which will be used in the preparation of the December 31, 2022 valuation report anticipated to be completed by August 2023.

 CCCERA's funding objective is to meet long-term defined benefit obligations through contributions and investment income.
 Funds are derived from the excess of additions, which include contributions and investment earnings, over deductions, which are comprised of benefits and administrative expenses.
 Funds are accumulated to meet future benefit obligations to retirees and beneficiaries.
 This accumulated balance is referred to as the "net position-restricted for benefits" in the Statement of Fiduciary Net Position in the Financial Section of the report.
-Due to GASB Statement No. 67, the total pension liability is not reported in the basic financial statements, but is disclosed in Note 6 to the basic financial statements and in the required supplementary information.
-The total pension liability is determined by the Plan's actuary and is a measure of the present value of actuarial accrued liabilities estimated to be payable in the future to current retirees, beneficiaries, and active members for service earned to date.
-The net pension liability (asset) is measured as the total pension liability less the amount of the Plan's fiduciary net position.
+Due to GASB Statement No. 67, the total pension liability is not reported in the basic financial statements but is disclosed in Note 6, Net Pension Liability (Asset) to the basic financial statements and in the required supplementary information.
+The total pension liability is determined by the pension plan's actuary and is a measure of the present value of actuarial accrued liabilities estimated to be payable in the future to current retirees, beneficiaries, and active members for service earned to date.
+The net pension liability (asset) is measured as the total pension liability less the amount of the pension plan's fiduciary net position.
 The net pension liability (asset) is an accounting measurement for financial statement purposes.

-Segal Consulting's most recent actuarial valuation as of December 31, 2020, determined the funding ratio to be 91.8%, an increase of 1.2% over the prior year, using approved assumptions.
-This ratio compares the actuarial value of assets of the Plan to the actuarial accrued liabilities of the Plan.
-For a more in-depth review of the funding of the Plan, see the actuarial section of this report on page 94.
+Segal Consulting's most recent actuarial valuation as of December 31, 2021, determined the funding ratio to be 92.4%, an increase of 0.6% over the prior year, using approved assumptions.
+This ratio compares the actuarial value of assets of the pension plan to the actuarial accrued liabilities of the pension plan.
+For a more in-depth review of the funding of the pension plan, see the Actuarial Section of this report on page 86.

-For fiscal years ending December 31, 2020 and 2021, CCCERA, as an employer for its staff, contracted with Milliman Inc. to prepare a biennial full and roll-forward actuarial valuation of Other Post-Employment Benefits (OPEB) liabilities in accordance with GASB Statement Nos.
+For fiscal years ending December 31, 2022 and 2021, CCCERA, as an employer for its staff, contracted with Milliman Inc. to prepare a biennial full and roll-forward actuarial valuation of Other Post-Employment Benefits (OPEB) liabilities in accordance with GASB Statement Nos.
 74 and 75, including the creation in 2018 of an IRS Section 115 Trust for pre-funding purposes.
-More information about OPEB liabilities and funding of the trust may be found in Note 7, Other Post-Employment Benefits (OPEB) Liability and Section 115 Trust and in the actuarial section of this report.
+More information about OPEB liabilities and funding of the trust may be found in Note 7, Other Post-Employment Benefits (OPEB) Liability and Section 115 Trust and in the Actuarial Section of this report.